robertamangiapane/CV/README.md

 ## Roberta Mangiapane

-I am a 3D Artist experienced in rigging, animation and television production, with over four years of post-education experience.
+I am a Junior Developer with experience background as 3D Artist, skilled in rigging, animation, television production and graphic design, competent in producing high quality work.
+I have over four years post education experience working with various organisation including advertising and TV.
 Besides my artistic skills, I decided to get on the coding side to improve my tech skills.
 I always have been keen on animation, videogames, and tech because in my opinion there is a limitless creative side in it as well, that can only grow.

 ## Skills